zognin/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 BTBB detects an error in the entered data.
     * 2a1.
-BTBB informs user why deletion of order failed.
+BTBB informs Home Chef why deletion of order failed.

       Use case ends.

-**Use case: UC13 Find order**
+**Use case: UC14 View all orders**

 **MSS**

+1. Home chef chooses to view all orders.
+2. Home chef enters command to see all orders.
+3. BTBB displays all orders.

+    Use case ends.

+**Use case: UC15 Edit order**

+**MSS**

-1. Home chef chooses to find an order.
+1. Home chef chooses to edit an order.
 2. Home chef enters details in required format.
-3. BTBB displays all orders that match the format.
+3. BTBB displays the edited order.

    Use case ends.

 **Extensions**

 * 2a.
-BTBB detects an error in the entered data.
+Order entered already exists in the system.
     * 2a1.
-BTBB informs user why finding an order failed.
+BTBB informs Home Chef that order already exist.

       Use case ends.

+* 2b.
+BTBB detects an error in the entered data.
+    * 2b1.
+BTBB informs Home Chef why editing of order failed.

+      Use case ends.

-**Use case: UC14 Mark order as done**
+**Use case: UC16 Mark order as done**

 **MSS**